Thanksgiving Daily Gratitude Craft

-I’d like to introduce you to Mr. Grateful Chicken Duck, the turkey Alina and I made together.
+I’d like to introduce you to Mr. Grateful Turkey, the daily gratitude craft that Alina and I made together.
 For so many reasons, I have relished in opportunities to “get zen” and feel lucky lately.
 It’s easy to feel overwhelmed with life and forget your blessings.
-This Thanksgiving craft on gratitude, much like our Toddler Advent Calendar last year, is meant to instruct Alina about the power of gratitude, while reminding me to practice what I preach.
+This Thanksgiving craft on gratitude, much like our Toddler Advent Calendar last year, is meant to exhibit the power of gratitude while also reminding me to practice what I preach.

 We used a combination of store bought supplies and stuff we had at home.
 We purchased a styrofoam ball for the turkey’s body, head and two small ones for his feet.
 We bought a package of wiggly eyes, some sticks and a few sheets of foam for the first layer of feathers (more on that below).

-First paint the styrofoam balls – brown for the two big ones, yellow for the smaller balls.
+To get started, first paint the styrofoam balls – brown for the two big ones, yellow for the smaller balls.
 Pierce with sticks to hold the ball and paint it from all angles.
 Stick it in a dead potted plant to dry (doesn’t everyone have dead plants laying around?).
 Wait a few hours until completely dry.
-You’ll be handling the balls alot, so give them plenty of time.
+You’ll be handling the balls a lot, so give them plenty of time.
 I let them dry overnight.

-Okay, so for the feathers I decided to make two layers of feathers: 1 using foam and 1 using paper.
+For the feathers, I decided to make two layers: 1 using foam and 1 using paper.
 While I wanted this project to focus on our daily gratitude, I didn’t want Alina to wait until the end of the month to enjoy the actual turkey craft in all its feathery glory.
 While this might be a great practice of patience and delayed gratification for older kids (adding 1 feather each day in November to eventually display a turkey full of feathers), Alina is not even 4 years old and we’re just now introducing the elements of Thanksgiving to her.
 She was so happy to see the entire turkey come together and has been motivated to talk about gratitude ever since, so I think I made the right call.

 The first layer of feathers is cut out of foam sheets of various colors and hot glued to sticks.
 I did not hot glue the foam feather sticks into the turkey’s body so that storing our craft for next year’s daily gratitude project would be easy.
 I arranged them in rows, switching the sizes and slightly staggering them.
 I trimmed the feather’s length as needed.
 I suggest making sure the lowest feathers on the sides of the turkey body are the biggest and touch the surface where your turkey will be sitting – this will help stabilize the craft.
 Other than that, just stagger the rows and have fun.
 Do whatever feels right for your turkey.